-The lightning-quick gentrification of Logan Square a decade or so ago has made truly homey dive bars a rarity there.
-Logan Arcade is one of those bars, as previously mentioned, and Weegee’s Lounge is another.
-Don’t be intimidated by the sharp getup often worn by bartender Chris, Weegee’s lounge is as unpretentious as they come.
-Stop by, order your favorite cocktail -- their selection of liquors is huge -- and settle in for a round or two of shuffleboard with a buddy.
+The lightning-quick gentrification of Logan Square a decade or so ago has made truly homey dive bars a rarity there, but nevertheless, Weegee’s Lounge has persisted.
+Don’t be intimidated by the sharp getups often worn by the folks behind the pine, this is as unpretentious as they come.
+Stop by, order your favorite cocktail—their selection is huge—and settle in for a round or two of shuffleboard with a buddy.

 There aren’t really many dive bars along the stretch of Lincoln Avenue that serves as Lincoln Square’s backbone, so Ricochet’s Tavern is a breath of fresh air.
 In contrast to the neighborhood's many outposts decked out in what is, essentially, biergarten cosplay, the laid-back authenticity dripping this joint’s simple walls is all the street cred it’ll ever need—not to mention an extensive beer list, dartboards, and TVs broadcasting soccer and rugby matches to the unwashed masses